-Study of 'super responder' reveals new oncogene for lung cancerJune 13th, 2014 by Amanda J. Harper in Cancer /
+Study of 'super responder' reveals new oncogene for lung cancerJune 13, 2014 by Amanda J. Harper in Medicine & Health / Cancer

 Researchers have taken the next step in confirming the identity of previously unknown gene mutation that drives lung cancer development.
 Scientists at The Ohio State University Comprehensive Cancer Center – Arthur G. James Cancer Hospital and Richard J. Solove Research Institute (OSUCCC – James) originally identified the mutation in one patient out of nine with advanced lung cancer who responded well to the drug sorafenib.
 The clinical trial involved 306 participants total.